About Pretty As You Please:

 Is it possible for fashion to be truly sustainable?
 There probably isn’t a right answer to this question, nor is there a short answer.
 The very nature of the fashion industry—fast or slow—is at odds with the core values of zero-waste living.

 According to McKinsey’s August 2020 Fashion on Climate report, the fashion industry alone contributed a staggering 2.1 billion metric tons to global greenhouse gas (GHG) emissions in 2018.
-That’s more carbon footprint than all the flights and all the ships in the world put together!
 Add to that the unethical labour practices, all outsourced to developing countries like ours, and we’re sitting on a ticking bomb.

 We don’t have all the answers, yet.
 It is an evolving conversation, a journey—there is always more to do, but there is a bare minimum we must do.
 If we were to stop buying clothes, completely, an entire industry would collapse, affecting lives and livelihoods and allied industries, such as agriculture, too.
 And that wouldn’t exactly be sustainable, would it?
 At Pretty As You Please, we’re raising questions, bringing solutions, and celebrating brands that are doing the good work.
 We’re talking ethical, green, responsible practices, rooted in circularity, fairtrade, and slow fashion, while keeping it fun.
 Come, join us in the conversation!